kipester/podman/README.md

 # Rootless Podman
 Mainly rootless podman containers for different services.

-If there is instuctions, they are under service specific folder.
+If there is instuctions or link to instructions, they are under service specific folder.

 If you don't know nothing about Linux, podman, cli etc. Don't try these at home.